Five floating comparison cards above a laptop, with the center card highlighted and checked

 How to choose a veterinary AI scribe

 Every tool here turns a spoken consult into a SOAP note.
-They differ on price model (per-seat vs flat-rate vs credits), whether there's a free plan, depth of PIMS integration, and — the point most buyers overlook — how drug doses make it into the plan.
-With a general AI scribe, the language model writes the dose, which means it can hallucinate the wrong number.
-Only VetDoze computes doses with a deterministic engine against a verified formulary.
-If you mostly want fast notes, several tools are excellent; if a wrong dose is unacceptable, that distinction is the whole decision.
+They differ on price model (per-seat vs flat-rate vs credits), whether there's a free plan, how tightly they depend on a practice-management system (PIMS).
+The point most buyers overlook is how drug doses make it into the plan.
+The integration-first tools (VetRec, HappyDoc) are strongest when your clinic runs a supported US PIMS; that depth does little if your system isn't on the list.
+And with a general AI scribe, the language model writes the dose, which means it can hallucinate the wrong number.
+Only VetDoze computes doses with a deterministic engine against a verified formulary, and works standalone with no PIMS required.
+If you mostly want fast notes, several tools are excellent; if a wrong dose is unacceptable, or your practice isn't on a US PIMS, that's the whole decision.

 VetDoze